-The WyoTech Student Lounge serves as a gathering place for morning, lunch, afternoon, and evening breaks.
+The WyoTech Student Lounge serves as a gathering place for morning, lunch and breaks.
 A selection of sandwiches and snacks are available in the Lounge.
 A relaxing atmosphere provides students the opportunity to unwind, have a snack, hang out with friends, or do some last minute studying.